Study Abroad in Aix-en-Provence, France with IAU

 Internships: Adapting to a new culture involves not only learning the language and culture but also gaining a better understanding of the work environment and how methods and habits may differ from the student’s home setting.
 Students in the Business and French Honors Program will receive priority placement in internships and can expect to earn three credits.

 Field Studies & Study Tours enable students to expand their understanding of Provence.
 The cost of field studies and study tours is included in the program fee and, as such, students are strongly encouraged to participate.
-Students travel to areas in the region on field study toursthat complement classroom learning.
+Students travel to areas in the region on field study tours that complement classroom learning.
 Academic study tours may include Paris, Geneva, Arles, Isle sur la Sorgue, Fontaine de Vaucluse, Les Baux de Provence, Avignon, Marseille and Nîmes.
 Some courses include field studies to other parts of France, Europe, and North Africa.

 Housing: A French homestay is considered the best form of housing because it provides an immediate introduction to life in this new place.
 It is an incomparable opportunity for those who seek knowledge that is neither superficial nor secondhand.
 It provides an introduction into the community and is a great incentive for learning the language.
-IAU’s hosts come from a cross section of society; they belong to no particular professional or social milieu, but all are carefully chosen, and many having hosted American students for several years.
-Most of the homestays are approximately a 15 to 35-minute walk from classes.
+IAU’s hosts come from a cross section of society; they belong to no particular professional or social milieu, but all are carefully chosen, with many having hosted American students for several years.
+Most of the homestays are approximately a 15-to-35-minute walk from classes.
 When living in French homes, students are on a demi-pension plan, which includes daily breakfast and six dinners per week.

 “I learned to see the world through a non-American lens, and it was extremely eye-opening for me.
 It was definitely the most worthwhile experience I've ever had.
 There's nothing about my college career that I loved more than my experience at IAU.” – Manar Z., Baylor University